 Greg still believes his greatest claim to fame was having the main race at a Wentworth Park greyhound meeting named after him - and on the night of the race after presenting the trophy, being kicked out of the chairman’s function room as he and his guests were too rowdy.
 This was well before the NSW Government attempted to ban greyhound racing- but that night may have been a contributing factor.

-Greg’s latest book “Wallabies At War” will be published by ABC Books/HarperCollins in August 2018.
+Greg’s latest book “Wallabies At War” is published by ABC Books/HarperCollins in August 2018.

 Please direct all enquiries for Greg Growden via Jeanne Ryckmans: firstname.lastname@example.org